jrmahechad/threejs/lessons/07-cameras/readme.md

 ## Building controls

-- *DeviceOrientationControls*: Used when a device have orientation controls, for instance a cellphone.
-Seams like `iOS` is no longer supporting this :warning: need to be tested :construction:
+- *DeviceOrientationControls*: Used when a device has orientation controls, for instance, a cellphone.
+Seams like `iOS` is no longer supporting this feature :warning: need to be tested :construction:
 - *FlyControls*: Enable moving the camera like if you were on a spaceship.
-You can rotate on all 3 axes, go fordward and go backwards.
+You can rotate on all 3 axes, go forward and go backward.
 - *FirstPersonControls*: Is like `FlyControls`, but with a fixed up axis.
 Doesn't work like in `FPS` games.
 - *PointerLockControls*: Uses the [pointer lock JavaScript API.](FlyControls) Hard to use and almost only handles the pointer lock and camera rotation.
 - *OrbitControls*: Similar to the controls we made with more features.
 It has camera rotation and zooming.